-With this deadline approaching, we’ve updated this Making Tax Digital checklist to help all businesses get up to speed with MTD for VAT if they find themselves needing to.
+This Making Tax Digital checklist will help you get up to speed with MTD for VAT.

-The key thing to know is that it will no longer be possible to submit VAT returns manually via HMRC’s website for your first full VAT period following April 2022.
-It must be done via software.
+The critical thing to know is that it’s no longer be possible to submit VAT Returns manually via HMRC’s website.
+You must do it with software.

-This is a big change and businesses need to prepare now for their first Making Tax Digital VAT return submission.
+This is a significant change from before, and you need to know how to make a Making Tax Digital VAT Return submission.

 This Making Tax Digital checklist covers the following:

-Figure out if your business will be impacted by MTD for VAT in April 2022
+Figure out if your business is impacted by MTD for VAT

 And if you use more than one piece of software to store your VAT information and do your VAT return, they must be “digitally linked”.

-Alternatively, your accountant might be able to do this for you – just ask them.
+Alternatively, your accountant might have done this for you.

-If you’re using spreadsheets or other manual records to prepare your VAT return, you may need to consider ways to replace that existing process with a software-driven approach for recording VAT details and filing VAT returns.
+If you’re using spreadsheets or other manual records to prepare your VAT Return, you should have replaced this with a software-driven approach for recording VAT details and filing VAT Returns.

 Exemptions and deferrals from MTD for VAT

-Some businesses can claim exemption from MTD for VAT because HMRC accepts that they’re considered digitally exempt.
+Some businesses can claim exemption from MTD for VAT because HMRC accepts they’re considered digitally exempt.

-This includes people whose religious beliefs are incompatible with the requirements, or people whose age, disability or remoteness mean it’s not reasonably practical for them to use digital tools.
+This includes people whose religious beliefs are incompatible with the requirements or those whose age, disability or remoteness mean it’s not reasonably practical for them to use digital tools.

 Insolvency procedures also affect MTD for VAT.

-You should get in touch with HMRC via its VAT Helpline for more information and to arrange alternative measures.
+Get in touch with HMRC via its VAT helpline for more information and arrange alternative measures.

-Work out which business processes need to be adapted for MTD for VAT
+Work out which business processes to adapt for MTD for VAT

-You should look at all your processes that revolve around generating your VAT return.
-While this might be time-consuming, the investment here is well worth it to avoid penalties later on.
+You should look at all your processes around generating your VAT Return.
+While this might be time-consuming, the investment might be necessary to avoid penalties.

 Here are some examples: